-Tell us about your military background.
+Military.com: Tell us about your military background.

-I was a 1987 Army ROTC grad from the University of Scranton, and commissioned a second lieutenant in the Army Signal Corps.
-I started in communications and served in various types of units in the US and Europe.
-In the latter part of my career I worked in the area of knowledge management, and was assigned as Knowledge Manager for U.S. Pacific Command in Hawaii before I retired.
+John O'Malley: "I was a 1987 Army ROTC grad from the University of Scranton [in Pennsylvania] and commissioned a second lieutenant in the Army Signal Corps.
+I started in communications and served in various types of units in the U.S. and Europe.
+In the latter part of my career, I worked in the area of knowledge management and was assigned as knowledge manager for U.S. Pacific Command in Hawaii before I retired.

-I tell people that one major takeaway I had from the military is that it taught me to be extremely adaptable and flexible.
-Everything that I learned in the military gave me what I would call “the will and the skill” to be successful in business.
-Having a background in strategic military planning is certainly an factor that helps me in what I am doing now.
-Developing a business plan is much like developing a military campaign plan, and when you begin forming your business, you will see many parallels between campaign planning and a business plan.What led you to starting your own business?
+"I tell people that one major takeaway I had from the military is that it taught me to be extremely adaptable and flexible.
+Everything that I learned in the military gave me what I would call 'the will and the skill' to be successful in business.
+Having a background in strategic military planning is certainly a factor that helps me in what I am doing now.
+Developing a business plan is much like developing a military campaign plan, and when you begin forming your business, you will see many parallels between campaign planning and a business plan."

-I knew before I retired in 2007 that I wanted to work in the outdoor sporting industry.
+John O'Malley: "I knew before I retired in 2007 that I wanted to work in the outdoor sporting industry.
 I was a very active triathlete and adventure racer while I was in the military, and had actually started a business with my wife before I retired.
 We were sales reps for high-end sporting products like apparel, and hydration systems and outdoor gear.
-So I had a pretty good understanding of the industry and that put me on a path that led to me making the decision to follow my passions.
+So I had a pretty good understanding of the industry, and that put me on a path that led to me making the decision to follow my passions.

-One of the co-founders of our company is a melanoma survivor and an Ultra- distance runner.
-We had a discussion in 2006 at the XTERRA World Championships that really was a spark for creating Planet Sun.
-We live in a place on Earth that is a mecca for adventure and sports, but also has some of the highest on the UV index levels on earth, so that's where the whole idea for performance sun care came about.
+"One of the co-founders of our company is a melanoma survivor and an ultra- distance runner.
+We had a discussion in 2006 at the XTERRA World Championship that really was a spark for creating Planet Sun.
+We live in a place on Earth that is a mecca for adventure and sports, but also has some of the highest UV index levels on Earth, so that's where the whole idea for performance sun care came about.

-We refer to ourselves as a company of "doc-jocks."
-We have two doctors in the company, we're all athletes, and we sponsor 17 athletes, 3 of them are world champions and are the test bed for our company's products.
-I started the company about six months before the recession hit, and while other people were dropping out of the race we put our heads down and pushed through.
+"We refer to ourselves as a company of 'doc-jocks.'
+We have two doctors in the company, we're all athletes and we sponsor 17 athletes; three of them are world champions and are the test bed for our company's products.
+I started the company about six months before the recession hit, and while other people were dropping out of the race, we put our heads down and pushed through.
 That's where the perseverance you develop in the military comes in -- being able to stick with it and become successful.
-That's why we're still here.
+That's why we're still here."

-"Creative marketing and advertising is absolutely critical -- and can set you apart from the completion.
+"Creative marketing and advertising is absolutely critical and can set you apart from the competition.
 There can be many setbacks while going into business, but the will to keep at it that we learn in the military is essential to success.
-Being to adapt, improvise and overcome is incredibly important and will help keep you relevant in the marketplace.
+Being able to adapt, improvise and overcome is incredibly important and will help keep you relevant in the marketplace."

-Did you have some trials and tribulations in growing your business?
+Military.com: Did you have some trials and tribulations in growing your business?

 "We were very confident because we had a really good business plan, and the credibility of the doctors and athletes, but the loan was rejected.
-We took it really hard, and had to go back to family and friends for more short-term loans, so the company has been privately funded through friends and family through necessity.
-Fortunately we learned how to do this effectively enough to not have to rely on the banks up to this point -- it shows you that something good can come out of anything.
+We took it really hard and had to go back to family and friends for more short-term loans, so the company has been privately funded through friends and family through necessity.
+Fortunately we learned how to do this effectively enough to not have to rely on the banks up to this point; it shows you that something good can come out of anything.”